Proctoring for Online Students

 Falsification of information on your proctor form could result in a referral to your instructor or the Office of Student Conduct.

-Students must submit a proctor request to the Testing Center no later than 5 business days from the date their exam opens.
+Students must submit a proctor request to the Testing Center no later than 5 business days before the exam’s opening date.
 Proctors are generally approved provided they meet the following requirements:

-1. The proctor is a current employee at one of the following:
+1. The proctor must be a current employee at:

 • an accredited university/college testing center